-There are a myriad of various herbal/ natural supplements you can get from retail pharmacy and till date there is no conclusive evidence to show that any of such supplements can increase testosterone.
+There is a myriad of various herbal/ natural supplements you can get from the retail pharmacy and till date, there is no conclusive evidence to show that any of such supplements can increase testosterone.
 Also, do be careful of some products may be adulterated with western medications which may cause side effects or other health issues.

 In terms of treatment of androgen deficiency, there are several options available in Singapore.

-Testosterone injection – This is an option for those who do not wish to take medication on a daily basis.
-Generally this injection is given once every 8-12 weeks depending on individual.
+Testosterone Injection – This is an option for those who do not wish to take medication on a daily basis.
+Generally, this injection is given once every 8-12 weeks depending on the individual.

 Testosterone Capsules – This is an option for those who do not like needles and prefer the oral route.
 The absorption of the capsule dependent on the fat content of the food intake, it is better absorbed with higher fat food intake.

-There is precaution of accidentally transferring the testosterone to partners or children, especially if the partner or children comes in contact with the gel before it dries completely
+There is the precaution of accidentally transferring the testosterone to partners or children, especially if the partner or children comes in contact with the gel before it dries completely.

 How can patients reduce the symptoms?

-Symptoms of androgen deficiency is best managed with a combination of healthy lifestyle (exercise, reducing fat loss) and also seeking help from your GP.
+Symptoms of androgen deficiency are best managed with a combination of a healthy lifestyle (exercise, reducing fat loss) and also seeking help from your GP.